-If there’s a hell it should be probably filled with people who claimed faith in Jesus, while trying to strip the sick of care and the vulnerable of protection—and reveling as if this was a righteous victory.
+If there’s a hell, it should be probably filled with people who claimed faith in Jesus, while trying to strip the sick of care, the terrified of refuge, and the vulnerable of protection—and reveling as if this was a righteous victory.

 And if there’s a hell, it should be packed to the rafters with Christians who chose to turn the other way or to be silent as they watched it all happen.